jrbing/ps-app-plugin/README.md

     mv ps-app-plugin.zip $RDECK_BASE/libext

-You should now have an additional "ps appserver" option when configuring jobs.
+You should now have an additional "PS Appserver" option when configuring jobs.

 Configuration